MaelKubli/HateSpeechAPI/README.md

 characters the classify_data function will only submit the first 1'000 characters o each text.

-If you want to submit other parts of he text you will need to do some pre-processing on your own.
+If you want to submit other parts of the text you will need to do some pre-processing on your own.

+The function calling the api will return the predicted probability of each text being classified as hate speech.
+The API would actually also return the prediction of the opposite as well but this value can simply be obtained by subtracting the received value from one (1-p).

 For more Information about the API see the following page: https://gitlab.com/uzh-hatespeech-api/docs